Normynator/Ragnarok/rA_mods/discordbot/README.md

 !!!
 This is a beta version, somethings might not work as intended and crashes could occure !!!
 (See todo or issues)

+Any bridge which implements a socket and a discord bot is fine for this.

+Provided in bridge/ is a python solution for debugging and a NodeJS solution (written by NOIL).

 ## Features:
 - Basic Discord to ingame channel and ingame channel to Discord.
 - Script command, which sends a message to the discord server.